Suwayomi/Suwayomi-Server/README.md

 Tachidesk-Server is as multi-platform as you can get.
 Any platform that runs java and/or has a modern browser can run it.
 This includes Windows, Linux, macOS, chrome OS, etc. Follow [Downloading and Running the app](#downloading-and-running-the-app) for installation instructions.

-Ability to sync with Tachiyomi is a planned feature, for more infor look [here](#syncing-with-tachiyomi).
+Ability to sync with Tachiyomi is a planned feature, for more info look [here](#syncing-with-tachiyomi).

 # Tachidesk client projects
 **You need a client/user interface app as a front-end for Tachidesk-Server, if you [Directly Download Tachidesk-Server](https://github.com/Suwayomi/Tachidesk-Server/releases/latest) you'll get a bundled version of [Tachidesk-WebUI](https://github.com/Suwayomi/Tachidesk-WebUI) with it.**